Creational Patterns «Prev Next»

 URLConnection is an Abstract Class[2]

-Concrete subclasses represent connections to many different kinds of servers including HTTP, FTP, SMTP, NNTP, and more.
+Concrete subclasses represent connections to many different kinds of servers including HTTP, FTP, SMTP, NNTP, and other protocols.
 Each of these concrete subclasses has to speak a different protocol and behave a little differently.
-However, client programmers (the people who use this class) don't care about these details.
+However, client programmers (the people who use this class) do not care about these details.
 They just need to read from input streams and write to output streams.

 The interface a client programmer sees is the same generic URLConnection interface whether or not they are talking to a Web server, an FTP server, or a news server.
 Since the subclass names are not hard coded into the program, additional subclasses that handle additional protocols can be added at later times without even recompiling any code.
 Indeed this design pattern lies at the foundation of Java's much-hyped protocol handler mechanism.